ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABCpy

-We now give a programmatic perspective for a simple toy problem to show how to implement it using ABCpy.
-Let us assume we have science examination grades for a group of high-school students and we want to model the grade as a Gaussian distribution.
-The Gaussian or Normal model has two parameters: the mean, denoted by $\mu$, and the standard deviation, denoted by $\sigma$.
-Following the Bayesian paradigm, the unknown parameters are treated as random variables.
-The goal of ABC is to quantify the uncertainty of these parameters from the information contained in the observed data (measurements).

-In ABCpy, the \verb|abcpy.probabilisticmodels.ProbabilisticModel| class represents the probabilistic relationship between random variables or between random variables and observed data.
-Each of the \verb|ProbabilisticModel| objects has a number of input parameters: they are either random variables (output of another \verb|ProbabilisticModel| object) or constant values known to the user (of type \verb|Hyperparameters|).
+In \pkg{ABCpy}, the \class{abcpy.probabilisticmodels.ProbabilisticModel} class represents the probabilistic relationship between random variables or between random variables and observed data.
+Each of the \code{ProbabilisticModel} objects has a number of input parameters: they are either random variables (output of another \code{ProbabilisticModel} object) or constant values known to the user (of type \code{Hyperparameter}).

-To define the parameter of a model as a random variable, the user has to assigning a \emph{prior distribution} on it.
-To this aim she can exploit \emph{prior} knowledge about the parameter value and its distribution.
+To define the parameter of a model as a random variable, the user has to assign a \emph{prior distribution} on it.
+To this aim they can exploit \emph{prior} knowledge about the parameter value and its distribution.
 In the absence of prior knowledge, we still need to provide prior information and a flat distribution on the parameter space can be used.
-The prior distribution on the random variables are assigned by a probabilistic model which can take, as inputs, either other random variables or hyper parameters.
+The prior distribution on the random variables are assigned by a probabilistic model which can take, as inputs, either other random variables or hyper-parameters.

-In our Gaussian example, providing prior information is quite simple.
-We know from experience that the average grade of a high-school student should be between 150 and 200, while the standard deviation is around 5 to 25.
-This is coded as follows: